 By Janet Byron

-In the years after the U.S. Preventive Services Task Force (USPSTF) recommended against PSA-based screening in all men, many fewer men were diagnosed with prostate cancer but more were found to have advanced cancers, according to a large study of nearly a half-million screening-eligible men in Kaiser Permanente’s Northern California region.
+In 2012 the U.S. Preventive Services Task Force (USPSTF) recommended against PSA-based screening in all men.
+As a result, many fewer men were diagnosed with prostate cancer but more were found to have advanced cancers (incurable), according to a large study of nearly a half-million screening-eligible men in Kaiser Permanente’s Northern California region.

 For every 25 fewer prostate cancers found, there was 1 additional case of metastatic cancer.